iaalcantara17/iaalcantara17/README.md

 ### On My Own:
 - Learning Flutter, Dart, Node.js, and Firebase to create a multi-platform app that checks artists dropping music within the last 30 days using Spotify API.
+- Self-teaching myself Data Structures and Algorithms to better understand my past, present, and future classes.

 ### In-Class:
 - Programming in Bash, C, and Python within the Linux environment.